peppolautoriteit-nl/Invoice-Processes-Draft/Invoice_to_Payment_Process/Invoice_to_Payment_Process.md

 ## 5 Invoice scenarios

-This section describes a few common business scenarios and provides UBL examples to illustrate how C3 and C4 can communicate invoice status with C2 and C1 via Peppol.
+This section describes common business scenarios and provides examples to illustrate how a customer (C4) and serviceprovider of a customer (C3) can communicate invoice statusses with a serviceprovider of a supplier (C2) and a supplier (C1) via Peppol.

 ### 5.1 Accepting invoices